akinsho/toggleterm.nvim/README.md

 If `direction` is specified, and the command opens a terminal, the terminal will be changed to the specified direction.

+If `name` is specified, the display name is set for the toggled terminal.
+This name will be visible when using `TermSelect` command to indicate the specific terminal.

 `size` and `direction` are ignored if the command closes a terminal.